 Thai Nicknames – Pig Pork Moo

-If you were asked to name five famous Thai people connected to the following categories : politics, sport, music and film, I am sure like myself many of you would struggle to name three.
+If you had to name five famous Thai people connected to the following categories: politics, sport, music and film, I am sure like myself, many of you would struggle to name three.

-Abhisit Vejjajiva, Thongchai Jaidee, Tata Young, Siriyakorn Pukkavesh and of course the man who would be most people’s first answer Thaksin Shinawatra are names that with the exception of Tata Young, hardly roll straight down the middle of one’s tongue.
+Abhisit Vejjajiva, Thongchai Jaidee, Tata Young, Siriyakorn Pukkavesh and of course the man who would be most people’s first answer, Thaksin Shinawatra.
+All, with the exception of Tata Young, are names that hardly roll straight down the middle of one’s tongue.

 Thai Nicknames

-Thai nicknames are the white knight in shining armour for most visitors to Thailand as they offer the bemused tourist at least a slight chance of remembering someones name should they meet up a second time.
+Thai nicknames are the white knight in shining armour for most visitors to Thailand.
+They often offer the bemused tourist a slight chance of remembering someone’s name should they meet up a second time.

-Khun Siriyakorn’s parents may have put the oom-ph into their talented daughter, but why do some parents put moo (pig) into theirs.
-A mothers cry ”Pig your dinners ready,” needs some explaining and so I set off with my surf board in tow, on a walk with Google to find out why.
+Khun Siriyakorn’s parents may have put the oom-ph into their talented daughter, But, why do some parents name their children Moo (pig)?
+A mother’s cry “Pig, your dinners ready”, may need some explaining.
+So I set off with my surfboard in tow, to with Google to find out why.

-Thai family names were only introduced in the early 20th century, for many years before Thai’s addressed each other by using the formal first name and more intimately by their nickname.
-Thai nicknames are given at birth by doting parents in the hope that the chosen name will bring their baby good luck and as always in Thailand for such family matters, monks advice is sought in pursuit of the lucky nickname.
+Thai family names did not appear until the early 20th century.
+In the years before, Thai’s addressed each other by using the formal first name and more intimately by their nickname.
+The nicknames get chosen at birth.
+Parents hope the chosen name will bring their offspring good luck.
+And as always in Thailand, a monk is usually sought for advice.

-A Thai persons nickname such as Moo may be picked because of their family involvement in pig farming, their parents love of eating pork, being born in the Chinese Year of the Pig or at birth having similar characteristics to the favoured nickname, the latter being doubtful in the case of Moo.
-A very simple explanation.
+A Thai’s nickname such as Moo may get chosen because of their family involvement in pig farming; their parents love of eating pork, being born in the Chinese Year of the Pig, or at birth having similar characteristics to a hog.
+The latter being doubtful in the case of Moo.
+A straightforward explanation.

 Animals, fruit, numbers, food, colours and size are some of the categories used by parents when choosing a nickname for their newly born baby.
 Kai (chicken), Daeng (red), Neung (one), Boo (crab), Som (orange) and Lek (small) are a few examples.

-Multi talented Siriyakorn Pukkavesh’s nickname Oom (อุ้ม) translates as to carry or to cradle, who could argue with her parents choice as she now holds celebrity status tightly in her arms.
+Multi-talented Siriyakorn Pukkavesh’s nickname Oom (อุ้ม), translates as to carry or to cradle.
+Who could argue with her parents choice as she now carries celebrity status?

-Thai nicknames can be given throughout the course of ones life in Thailand.
-School mates, work colleagues and friends often attach a nickname to their associates although someones nickname at birth will always be used within their family circle.
-Maew (cat) is a widely used and traditional nickname in Thailand and one that the Thai media have labelled one of their most famous countryman with.
+In Thailand, nicknames can arise at any time during a person’s life.
+School mates, work colleagues and friends often attach a nickname to their associates.
+However, someone’s nickname at birth will always hold court within their family circle.
+Maew (cat) is a widely used and traditional nickname in Thailand and one the Thai media tagged onto one of their most famous countrymen.

-thaksin crop 150x150 Thai Nicknames Pig Pork MooDespite cohabitation in colonies, cats do not have a social survival strategy, or a pack mentality.
-This mainly means that an individual cat takes care of all basic needs on its own (e.g., finding food, and defending itself), and thus cats are always lone hunters; they do not hunt in groups as dogs or lions do“…..Source Wikipedia.
+"Maew" Thaksin ShinawatraDespite cohabitation in colonies, cats do not have a social survival strategy or a pack mentality.
+This mainly means that an individual cat takes care of all basic needs on its own (e.g., finding food, and defending itself), and thus cats are always lone hunters; they do not hunt in groups as dogs or lions do.Source Wikipedia.

 Credits